Lexus RX SUV - Interior & comfort

 Lexus RX dashboard

-Lexus interiors lack the striking style of those designed by Audi, or the modern cool factor of Volvo, but they are very high-quality and extremely well built.
+Lexus interiors lack the striking style of those designed by Audi, or the modern cool factor of Mercedes, but they are very high-quality and extremely well built.
 The slightly conservative design, which includes wood finishes, analogue gauges and an analogue clock mounted centrally on the dash, won’t be to all tastes, but everyone should be able to appreciate the quality throughout.

 Even lower-spec RX models now get a 12.3-inch screen for navigation, and you can also use Apple CarPlay and Android Auto.
 The display looks fairly good, even if navigating the Lexus system isn’t the most intuitive of tasks, thanks to a rather odd trackpad system that's used to navigate a pointer around the screen..